Our life would be so much easier if everyone communicated well with each other, and misunderstandings were resolved easily.

 If you shrink in your seat during cross-departmental meetings, for fear that someone might call you out on your lack of understanding of ‘P & L’ or ‘loss margins’, perhaps some cross-departmental training is in order?
 It may be that your whole workplace could benefit from learning a bit about the day job of others.

-Most of what blocks us from effective communication at work comes down to a lack of understanding.
+Most of what blocks us from effective communication at work come down to a lack of understanding.
 Whether it’s peoples’ backgrounds, the different time constraints facing us, lack of proper communication channels or simply not knowing what other teams and individuals do – learning to appreciate differences and articulate ourselves better at work can pay dividends.